£11.24 – £22.44

 Genetics: Pure Hindu Kush Landrace Strain

-Sourcing: The Real Seed Company, Yarkhun Valley, Chitral, Hindu Kush, 2018 harvest
+Sourcing: Landrace Genetics, Yarkhun Valley, Chitral, Hindu Kush, 2019 harvest

 Purpose: Charas (sieved resin)